misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Scheduling

 First, let's consider how our Lambda can be triggered.
-One way is with SNS notifications, and quite fortunately, AWS publishes new AMI information as SNS topics.
-You can check the [official docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS-AMI-SubscribeTopic.html) to find the Amazon SNS Topic ARN for your region.
+One way is with SNS notifications.
+Fortunately, AWS publishes new AMI information as SNS topics.
+Check the [official docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS-AMI-SubscribeTopic.html) to find the Amazon SNS Topic ARN for your region.
 I'm using `us-east-2` in this guide.

-We'll subscribe to this topic and add our Lambda function as an endpoint, which will allow us to add it as a trigger in the designer.
+> We subscribe to the topic for our region and add our Lambda function as an endpoint, which will allow us to add it as a trigger in the designer.

 ![Lambda template designer](../images/lambda-template-designer.png)

 ## IAM role for Lambda

-Before writing any code I like to sketch out an IAM policy and IAM role.
+Before writing any code I like to sketch out an IAM policy.
 If I don't perform this step at the beginning, I'll inevitably find that my tests don't work and I'll start second-guessing my code.
 Approaching the problem with a security-first mindset also helps me think about how the building blocks fit together.

-Below is the IAM policy for this Lambda function.
+Below is the final IAM policy for this Lambda function's IAM role.
 We allow describing, creating and deleting launch template versions, creating auto-scaling group actions, and publishing SNS notifications.

-> If you would like to use this policy, remember to add the full `arn` of your EC2 launch template, SNS topic, and auto-scaling group.
+> If you would like to use this policy, add the full `arn` of your EC2 launch template, SNS topic, and auto-scaling group.

 ```json
 {